Please email your comments & questions to geovisual at comcast.net. Thank you.

 July 2004 - Atomic Bomb Pits No. 1 & No. 2, Former North Field (now abandoned), Tinian Island (Northern Mariana Islands), where the atomic bombs were loaded on the B-29's Enola Gay and Bock's Car were loaded for their flights to Hiroshima and Nagasaki.
 The two pits were filled in for safety and marked with wooden signs until reopened and covered in glass in conjunction with the 60th anniversary of the Battles of Saipan and Tinian.

-May 4, 2005 - Peace Garden, York St. John University, Lord Mayor's Walk, York (England).
+May 4, 2005 - Peace Garden, York St. John University (YSJ), Lord Mayor's Walk, York (England).
 "The Japanese-style Peace Garden is a special haven & contains the 'Hiroshima' tree.
 The entrance gate is next to Chaplaincy."
 "Contains the Hiroshima Peace Tree which was grown from the seed of a tree which survived the Hiroshima bombing."
-Image shows Yukari Ino & Aya Tarutani with origami peace cranes in the Peace Garden."
-One of 13 sites on the MAW Peace Map of the British Isles as of January 2009.
+One of 13 sites on the MAW Peace Map of the British Isles as of January 2009. /// Left image shows Yukari Ino & Aya Tarutani with origami peace cranes in the Peace Garden."
+Right image shows the Hiroshima Tree in 2015.
+It was obtained in 2005 by Hisashi Nakamura (expert on Japanese constitution).
+He also changed the name of the garden from Chapel Garden to Peace Garden against the strong protest from some Christians at YSJ.

 July 7, 2006 - first Mayors for Peace peace pillar, Ypres (Belgium).
 Marked the opening of the international 2020 Vision campaign secretariat in the Ypres City Hall.
 Inaugurated by the mayors of Hiroshima and Ypres.

 August 6, 2006 - "Peace is a promise of future," Narvik (Norway).
-Sculpture of a sleeping child by Håkon Anton Fagerås.
+Sculpture of a sleeping child by Hĺkon Anton Fagerĺs.
 Design incorporates on a separate pedestal a rock from Hiroshima's ground zero given earlier to Narik by the mayor of Hiroshima.
 One of three peace sculptures in Narvik.
 Dedicated in 1956, 1995 and 2006.
 Narvik is known as a city of peace.

 August 6, 2006 - Hiroshima Flame Returns to Trinity, White Sands Missile Range, Alamagordo, New Mexico (USA).
 Monks carried the flame from California to the site of the first atomic explosion and then extinguished it.